sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

   Usage:  This command will add multiple comma separated vlan in a list

--Example : The command will create the VLAN "Vlan 100, Vlan 200, Vlan 300" if these do not already exist.
+ Example : The command will create the VLAN "Vlan 100, Vlan 200, Vlan 300" if these do not already exist.

   ```